Cruachan Power Station: Design

-The power station is required to keep a 12-hour emergency water supply in order to provide a black start capability to the National Grid, to enable utilities to be restarted without access to external power.
+The power station is required to keep a 12-hour water supply in order to provide a black start capability to the National Grid, to enable utilities to be restarted without access to external power.
 It began supplying grid inertia in 2020.

+In June 2021, Drax applied to build a further 600 MW pumped storage system using the same reservoir, to a combined 1 GW for seven hours of storage.
+Approval was granted in July 2023, and Drax intended to complete the project in 2030.
+Several financing modes are possible for the £500M project.
+Seismic surveys began in June 2024.
+In May 2025, Drax put the expansion on hold citing rising costs of the project.

 Turbine hall

 There are four Francis turbines, which operate as both pumps and generators.
 These are housed in a cavern within Ben Cruachan, which is 91.5 m long, 23.5 m wide and 38 m high, with an adjacent transformer hall.
-The chamber is at a depth of around 300 m, and is located within a hard granite intrusion.
+The chamber is at a depth of around 300 m, and is within a hard granite intrusion.
 Construction of the power station required the removal of 220000 m3 of rock.
 Access to the hall is gained by a road tunnel 1 km long, 4 m high and 7 m wide, which is warm and humid enough to allow tropical plants to grow.